 - .1 All relevant facts must be recorded in a systematic way.
-Most law enforcement agencies use multi-purpose crime reporting forms, but officers dealing with offences at sea must be sure to include the additional information which may subsequently prove essential in legal proceedings in these cases e.g. weather, sea state, position, direction of travel and speed of the ship, a detailed description of the ship and so forth. - .2 Photographs and videotapes taken of and on a ship will help investigators and witnesses subsequently explain what happened. - .3 Investigators must bear in mind that laws governing offences committed at sea allow, in some circumstances, for legal proceedings in countries other than those where initial investigators may be based.
-Investigations must therefore be sufficiently comprehensive and detailed to explain what happened to courts other than the investigators' own, possibly several years after the offences have been committed.
+Most law enforcement agencies use multi-purpose crime reporting forms, but officers dealing with offences at sea must be sure to include the additional information which may subsequently prove essential in legal proceedings in these cases e.g. weather, sea state, position, direction of travel and speed of the ship, a detailed description of the ship and so forth. - .2 Photographs and videotapes taken of and on a ship will help investigators and witnesses to explain subsequently what happened. - .3 Investigators must bear in mind that the laws governing offences committed at sea allow, in some circumstances, for legal proceedings in countries other than those where the investigators may be based.
+Investigations must therefore be sufficiently comprehensive and detailed to make it possible to explain what happened to courts other than the investigators' own, possibly several years after the offences have been committed.
 The modus operandi of investigators has to be described in the investigation report.